Sign up to receive email updates

 Visiting Washington, D.C.

 While you are visiting Washington, I invite you to stop by my office in 2231 Rayburn House Office Building.
 The Rayburn House Office Building is directly across the street from the U.S. Capitol and my office is on the second floor.
-My staff and I always eager to meet constituents!
+My staff and I are always eager to meet constituents!

 I sincerely hope you will enjoy your visit in our nation's capital.
 If you have any questions, or if there is anything else that my office can assist you with, please don’t hesitate to contact my Washington, D.C. office at (202) 225-3601.
 We are looking forward to hearing from you!

-Visit the largest library in the world and one of the most beautiful buildings in Washington.
+The Library of Congress is the nation’s first established cultural institution and the largest library in the world, with millions of items including books, recordings, photographs, maps and manuscripts in its collections.The Library provides Congress, the federal government and the American people with an enduring source of knowledge to inform and inspire their intellectual endeavors.
 Guided tours of the Jefferson building are offered Monday through Saturday at 10:30am, 11:30am, 1:30pm, 2:30pm, and 3:30pm (no 3:30pm tours on Saturdays).
 In addition, the Library of Congress offers to reserve tour space for large groups of 10 – 60 people.